cherylisabella/Finance/Finance & Business Analytics/README.md

   - Family clothing retailers show the lowest market share but have the highest average Tobin’s Q ratio.
 This analysis provides insight into how various factors such as advertising intensity, firm size, and industry type impact key performance indicators like market share and Tobin’s Q, with recommendations for firms based on regression results.

+---

-### Regression Models
+### Disaggregate Data Models
-We first need to ensure that there are no missing values after creating the lead and lag variables.
-Any missing values in the lead or lag variables might affect the analysis, so we should handle them before proceeding with the modeling.
-- If there are missing values, we can either drop them or impute them depending on the nature of the analysis.
+- All numerical variables in the dataset are first normalised to standardize the range of values.
+- Lead and lag variables for certain predictors (e.g. market share and Tobin’s Q) are then created, to capture time-based effects.

 #### Panel Data Model
 - Now that we have the disaggregated data and lead/lag variables, we can proceed with building a panel data model.
 Panel data allows us to control for both time-variant and time-invariant effects.